swindlesmccoop/nhentai-dl/README.md

 # To-do
 - Allow for multiple arguments (codes) for simultaneous or walk-away downloads
 - Allow for random download of user-specified tag
+- "Next" button to scropl through pages on search